American Hairless Terrier

 Ability to withstand cold temperatures.

-Since their development, American Hairless Terriers have gained popularity, particularly among allergy sufferers.
-They were recognized by the United Kennel Club in 2004 and by the American Kennel Club in 2016.
-Their friendly nature and unique appearance continue to win hearts in the United States and beyond.
+The American Hairless Terrier was officially recognized by the United Kennel Club (UKC) in 2004 and by the American Kennel Club (AKC) in 2016.

 Latest Articles